-Which kind of software best suits the intended portfolios?
-Shall existing learning platforms or contentmanagement-systems be used for portfolio work?
+Which kind of system best suits the intended portfolios?
+Shall existing learning platforms or content-management-systems be used for portfolio work?
 Or is it better to fall back on Web2.0 applications?
 Which aspects are more important: individual or institutional ones?
-And, which criteria can an institute of higher education utilize to determine which kind of portfolio software is sciencebased and forward-looking?
+And, which criteria can an institute of higher education utilize to determine which kind of portfolio system is science-based and forward-looking?